 1. Remove the protective coverings (leaving the machine on shipping skids) and carefully examine for possible shipping damage.
-If machine is damaged, notify the transportation company immediately.
+If the machine is damaged, notify the transportation company immediately.

-NOTE: Once the machine is given to the carrier for delivery, it is the sole responsibility of the carrier to ensure that no damage occurs in transit.
+NOTE: Once the machine is given to the carrier for delivery, it is the sole responsibility of the carrier to ensure that no damage occurs during transit.
 In addition to readily apparent damage, carriers are liable for concealed damage.
 Do not hesitate to file a claim with the carrier if the machine is damaged in any way during shipment.
-Milnor[®] will be glad to assist you in filing your claim, but is not responsible for any shipping damage to the machine once it has been delivered to the carrier in good condition.
+Milnor will be glad to assist you in filing your claim, but is not responsible for any shipping damage to the machine once it has been delivered to the carrier in good condition.

-- 2. Permanent lifting rings are provided on some rigid mount machines.
-Always use these rings for crane lifting.
-For machines without permanent lifting rings, consult Milnor[®] for instructions if crane lifting is required. - 3.
+- 2. Consult Milnor[®] for instructions if crane lifting is required. - 3.
 Use skids with the forklift.
+Lift machine from front only.
 If possible, leave the machine on the shipping skids until it is about to be placed in its final position.
 Once the skids are removed, take care in placing forks under the machine.
 Do not allow the forks to come in contact with valves, piping, motors, etc., located under the machine. - 4.
-Never push, pull, or exert pressure on any components which protrude from the machine frame (shell front, door, supply injector, electric boxes, controls, belt guards, conduits, inlet piping, etc.). - 5.
-Ensure that the shell door is closed and secured. - 6.
-After installation and before operation, remove the tie wrap that secures the vibration safety switch (located in the electric control box).
+Never push, pull, or exert pressure on any components that protrude from the machine frame (shell front, door, supply injector, electric boxes, controls, belt guard, conduits, inlet piping, etc.). - 5.
+Ensure that the shell door is closed and secured.